The New Standard in Sustainable Hiking Boots

 Returns To Nature

 Biocircular™ means that we make our products using only materials with proven paths back to nature unlike the industry standard of plastics, nylon and polyester.

 Erem will take back your used boots and offer you a credit towards your next Erem purchase.
 Your old boots can be re-streamed into new, ‘tough as a cactus’ boots over and over again.

 Reboot™ and Reuse

 Footwear built from the ground up with repairability in mind means we can extend the useful life of our boots again and again should the need ever arise.

 To achieve CarbonNeutral® certification, Erem is working with the leading experts on carbon neutrality and climate finance, Natural Capital Partners.

 Supporting The Desert

 Erem has committed to supporting desert non-profits each year by donating 1% of our sales.
-Erem is a member of 1% For The Planet®.
+Erem is a member of 1% For The Planet® and The Conservation Alliance.

 3rd Party Verified